-Riding the STA school bus is a privilege and we expect all scholars to "Be Bucket Fillers" (Safe, Responsible, and Respectful).
+Riding the STA school bus is a privilege, and we expect all scholars to follow the Bus Rules of Conduct (Safe, Responsible, and Respectful).
 The STA bus drivers are highly trained and are committed to transporting your child to and from school with the highest degree of safety.
-The American Star bus driver will respond to any inappropriate behavior at the point of the infraction.
-If the behavior continues the Principal will contact the parents.
+The STA bus driver will respond to any inappropriate behavior at the point of the infraction.
+If the behavior continues the principal will contact the parents.
 Scholars can be denied transportation services for violation of any of the enumerated offenses listed in the Suspension and Expulsion policy.
 All scholars are required to participate in "Bus Safety Drills" and complete the STA Conduct Agreement.